PRichardsKSMTA/ai-mapping-agent/README.md

 ### Customer ID selection

-After choosing a customer, the Streamlit app presents a multiselect field for **Customer IDs**.
-Up to five IDs may be selected; any additional selections are ignored.
+After choosing a customer, the Streamlit app shows a **Customer IDs** multiselect only when the selected customer has ID values.
+At least one ID must be chosen in that case (up to five are supported), but if the customer has no IDs the field is skipped with an informational message.
+The chooser also includes a “+ New Customer” option to add a new record on the fly.

 ## Command Line Interface